samahthwib/reading-notes/class-01.md

 Site navigation not only helps people find where they want to go, but also helps them understand what your site is about and how it is organized.

+**JAVASCRIPT**

+1. What is a script  and how do I create one ?
+A script is a series of instructions that a computer can follow to achieve a goal.
+To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.
+Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task programmatically.

+**OBJECTS** (THINGS) In computer programming, each physica l thing in the world can be represented as an object.
+There are two different types of objects here: a hotel and a car.
+Programmers might say that there is one instance of the hotel object, and two instances of the car object.
+Each object can have its own:
+* Properties
+* Events
+* Methods
+Together they create a working model of that object.

+2. WHAT IS AN EVENT?
+There are common ways in which people interact with each type of object.

+3. WHAT IS A METHOD?
+Methods typically represent how people (or other things) interact with an object in the real world.
+The code for a method can contain lots of instructions that together represent one task.

+JavaScript is written in plain text, just like HTML and CSS, so you do not need any new tools to write a script.
+When you want to use *JavaScript* with a web page, you use the HTML (<script>) element to tell the browser it is coming across a script.
+Its s re attribute tells people where the JavaScript file is stored.
+You may see JavaScript in the HTML between opening (<script>) and closing (</script>) tags
+(but it is better to put scripts in their own files).

+When the browser comes across a (<script>) element, it stops to load the script and then checks to see if it needs to do anything.